 Smartphones and tablets can now be seen as an extension of our bodies.
 In fact, the way we use them says a lot more about ourselves than we might think.
 For example, they give clues about our health and whether we suffer from diseases such as Parkinson's disease.
 This condition is the second most frequent neurodegenerative disorder and affects more than 10 million people worldwide.
 There is currently no cure and no biological test in the patient's body that provides a specific diagnosis or allows objective monitoring of the evolution of the disease.

 The first symptoms of Parkinson's are so subtle that they often go unnoticed, so it may take the patient several years to realize what is happening to him or her.
-To support early diagnosis of this disorder, researcher Teresa Arroyo-Gallego has developed NeuroQWERTY, a project that analyzes people's interaction with their smart devices and obtains hidden information about their brain health.
+To support early diagnosis of this disorder, researcher Teresa Arroyo-Gallego is developing nQMedical, a technology that analyzes people's interaction with their smart devices and obtains hidden information about their brain health.
 Thanks to this proposal, the young biotechnologist has been recognized as one of the winners of Innovators Under 35 Europe from MIT Technology Review.

 By Alba Casilda